iv-org/documentation/docs/installation.md

 - By installing [Docker desktop](https://docs.docker.com/desktop/setup/install/windows-install/) and then following [our guide about Docker](#docker).
 - By installing [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about) and then following [our guide about Linux](#linux).
 - By installing [Windows-specific builds](https://github.com/crystal-lang/crystal/releases/) of Crystal.
 Be wary, as we don't currently have records of Invidious being tested on those "unsupported" builds yet.
-  Not official supported by Invidious developers!
+  Not officially supported by Invidious developers!

 ### Is your platform not listed (Podman, BSD, LXC and more)?